Two coupled-drive centrifugal fans on the Jitamitra shop floor

 One flue-gas train, three jobs the fans have to do — and the furnace never sleeps.

 Across a waste-to-energy line the fans do three distinct jobs: they draw the incinerator and hold it under draught, they push the gas through the acid-gas and NOₓ cleaning train, and they extract the ash and dust the process throws off.
-Every one of them handles hot, chloride-laden or acid-forming gas, and the incinerator ID is a single point of failure — when it stops, the furnace stops.
+Every one of them handles hot, chloride-laden or acid-forming gas, and the incinerator ID is a critical duty — where the plant runs no installed standby, a stopped ID fan stops the furnace, so we build for reliability and offer a duty/standby configuration on request.

 The duties we run on a WtE line